 Related Post: 12 Best Tide Pools in San Diego

-Thankfully, this city of saltwater and surfing is all about the four-legged friends.
-As a result, there is no shortage of pet-friendly establishments to frequent, from hotels to beaches, bars, and eateries.
+Thankfully, this city of saltwater and surfing is all about four-legged friends.
+As a result, there is no shortage of establishments, including beaches, bars, eateries and pet hotels in San Diego.

 Grab Grover for some socializing and swimming at Del Mar.
 Or hit up Fred's Cafe for some Mexican-infused merriment in Old Town.